AniketRele/-KAGGLE-Real-or-not-NLP-Disaster-tweet/README.md

 # Real-or-not-NLP-Disaster-tweet
-Classification of text to find out whether the tweet is a Diaster tweet or not
+Classification of text to find out whether the tweet is a Diaster tweet or not obtained an accuracy of around 79%.